Fresh Start

 For a start the wool I already had in the cubbies was falling out at me when I opened the door.
 Some of the doors wouldn’t even stay closed!
 So I had to start there before I could even think of putting anything ‘new’ away.

-I opened all the doors to see what I was working with (big mistake).
-After five minutes the floor looked like a cat had gone berserk in a wool factory!
-There were tangles of yarn everywhere.
-Multi coloured strings of all descriptions making walking without tripping almost impossible.
-Honestly, I didn’t even take a photo of the carnage because of how affronted I am that I had let things get so bad.
-I had visions of those hoarding shows on TV when they need to hire a skip and a crew of people in hazmat suits.
-Additionally, I’ve noticed that for some reason I find it impossible to throw away the smallest amount of leftover yarn.
+I have to be honest, I didn’t even take a photo of the carnage because of how affronted I was that I had let things get so bad.
+There were visions of those hoarding shows on TV when they need to hire a skip and a crew of people in hazmat suits to decontaminate the place.
+I also noticed that for some reason I find it impossible to throw away the smallest amount of leftover yarn.
 Even if I know I’m not going to be able to make anything with it, into a little ball and back in the cupboard it goes.
 I may need therapy!

 It was overwhelming.
-I didn’t know where to start to get the guddle (good Scottish word) sorted out.
+I didn’t know where to start to get this guddle (good Scottish word) sorted out.
 I flopped on the floor almost in tears then it came to me.
 Tea…I needed tea!

-I staggered out of the room, dragging a lovely strand of silver Aran yarn behind me, and made myself a great big cup of green tea then headed back into the fray (pun intended!)
+I staggered out of the room, dragging a lovely strand of silver aran yarn behind me, and made myself a great big cup of green tea then headed back into the fray (pun intended!).

 I got into a nice little rhythm.
 It was soothing, if you can ever call tidying soothing.
 My arm was aching from winding all the loose balls into tidy, stackable cakes, but it was very satisfying.
 I’d finish with a colour and take great pride in closing the cubby doors as I went so I could track my progress.
 Progress sounds quite grand but was time consuming.